ioccc-src/winner/1994/horton/README.md

 right character.
 And for extra credit, try to figure out which character is at the bottom on this hint file.  :-)

-## Author's remarks
+## Author's remarks:

-Run it with any 4 numeric arguments, e.g. prog 3 2 1 0.
+Run it with any 4 numeric arguments, e.g. `./horton 3 2 1 0`.
 Play with the
 numbers to get a pleasing result, or use it for your high school algebra class.